brandoncarl/backbone-warehouse/Readme.md

 # Backbone Warehouse

 Backbone Warehouse is like RequireJS, but for data, file AND modules.
 It allows easy access of data across your application, with features like group loading.
+It's lightweight, only 1.4kb gzipped and minified.

 Warehouse can be used with typical (err, args...) callbacks, or you can optionally pass in functions to create promises.
 Underneath, encapsulates Backbone's sync methods for data, and wraps